• Skip to primary navigation

 After spending a considerable amount of time in Mexico, I had the opportunity to learn the art of preparing this dish firsthand.
 With confidence, I can assure you that what I'm about to share is a genuine and traditional recipe.

-Check out my other Mexican recipes, including my authentic Mexican arroz blanco, Flan de Queso, or Mexican chipotle mushrooms.
+Check out my other Mexican recipes, including my authentic Mexican arroz blanco, Flan de Queso, Mexican chipotle mushrooms, or another sopa seca, my new recipe on the blog, Mexican Red Rice (Arroz A La Mexicana).

 Mexican Dry Vermicelli Pasta Soup vertical image